 This site’s criteria for identifying evidence-based interventions:

-The process and criteria we use for identifying interventions to include on the Social Programs That Work site are similar to those used in the Coalition’s Top Tier Evidence initiative, with one key difference noted below.
+The process and criteria we use for identifying interventions to include on the Social Programs That Work site are similar to those used in the Coalition for Evidence-Based Policy’s Top Tier Evidence initiative, with one key difference noted below.
 For reference, the Top Tier process and criteria are summarized in the following three bullets, excerpted from the Top Tier website:

 - The standard we use to evaluate candidates for the Top Tier, based on the Congressional legislative language, is: “Interventions shown in well-designed and implemented randomized controlled trials, preferably conducted in typical community settings, to produce sizeable, sustained benefits to participants and/or society.”

 - In applying this standard, we use the Checklist For Reviewing a Randomized Controlled Trial, which closely tracks guidance from the U.S. Office of Management and Budget (OMB), National Academy of Sciences, and other respected research organizations, and reflects well-established principles on what constitutes a high-quality trial (e.g., adequate sample size, low sample attrition, valid outcome measures, intention to treat analysis, and so on).
 It also addresses the importance of replication in establishing strong evidence – namely, demonstration of effectiveness in at least two well-conducted trials or, alternatively, one large multi-site trial.